-SherKhan - a French producer presently living in Jamaica has a new riddim with cuts from Terry Ganzie, Zamunda, Zeno and his resident songstress Diana Rutherford, And the Sun Come Dung is a tight one drop - currently available on digital platforms - with SherKhan himself playing just about every instrument.
+SherKhan - a French producer presently living in Jamaica has a new riddim with cuts from Terry Ganzie, Zamunda, Zeno and his resident songstress Diana Rutherford, And one drop - currently available on digital platforms - with SherKhan himself playing just about every instrument.
 The saxophone is though handled by Sheldon "Saxy" Palmer.